Theoroshia/azure-ad/README.md

 <h2 align="center">Summary</h2>

 <p>This readme.md outlines the deployment of Active Directory within two Azure Virtual Machines.
-The purpose of this project was to get a better understanding of both Azure and Active Directory, and the process of setting up a Windows Server installation as a domain controller for Active Directory.</p>
+The purpose of this project was to get a better understanding of both Azure and Active Directory, and the process of setting up a Windows Server installation as a domain controller for Active Directory.
+We also used Powershell to help us generate many random users into Active Directory.
+This project was repeated multiple times to ensure we gained a strong understanding of Active Directory and it's basic functions.</p>

 <h2 align="center">Environments and Technologies Used</h2>